pinskylab/how_we_work/working_agreement.md

     - We work to vocally support diverse perspectives
     - To specifically amplify the work of researchers from underrepresented groups, we've committed to
       - Discussing an article about systemic barriers or racism at least twice a year during lab meetings.
 Everyone is encouraged to lead a discussion
+      - Engaging in a lab discussion regarding systemic problems within the field of ecology and evolutionary biology or within graduate school (i.e., decolonizing conservation, systemic barriers and racism within the field of ecology, history of racism against BIPOC communities in genomics)
       - Prioritize the citation of underrepresented authors in our writings
       - Attend talks by scientists from underrepresented group at conferences and share the names of the speakers you enjoyed to use as inspiration for future seminar invitations and paper discussions
        - Acknowledge our occupation of land that is the unceded territory of the Awaswas-speaking Uypi Tribe.
        - We will have biannual lab meetings to discuss our progress and future work in Diversity, Equity, Inclusion & Belonging
+    - We will be aware and acknowledge our positionalities and privileges that we hold.
 1. Sharing our science outside of academia
     - We value community service, outreach to non-scientific audiences, and mentorship of early career scientists